Henry1iu/TNT-Trajectory-Prediction/README.md

 ### Achieved Best Performance
-The best performance achieved by our implementation and reported in the papers.
+The best performance achieved by our implementation and reported in the papers on the evaluation dataset.

 | Algorithm | minADE(K=1) | minFDE(K=1) | MR(2.0m) | minADE(K=6) | minFDE(K=6) | MR(2.0m) |
 | :-------: |:-----------:|:-----------:|:--------:|:-----------:|:-----------:|:--------:|